tirthvyas95/EDNA_Mobile_Phone_Sales_Analysis/README.md

 11. G Month Number: Month Number of the year according to the Standard Gregorian Calendar
 12. Fiscal Year: Fiscal Year Number 2024 and 2025
 13. Fiscal Quarter: Fiscal Quarter Name like Q1, Q2, etc
+14. Fiscal Year Quarter: 2024 FQ1, 2024 FQ2, ...
-14. Fiscal Week: Fiscal Week name like FW1, FW2, etc
+15. Fiscal Week: Fiscal Week name like FW1, FW2, etc
-15. Fiscal Year Quarter Week: Like 2024 FQ1 FW1, 2024 FQ2 FQ2, etc
+16. Fiscal Year Quarter Week: Like 2024 FQ1 FW1, 2024 FQ2 FQ2, etc
+17. G Month Name: Name of the month according to the gregorian calendar
+18. Fiscal Year Quarter Week Number: Number concatenated from: Fiscal Year + Quarter Index + Week Index

-**Following is the DAX used for making this table**
+**Following is the DAX used for making the core of this table**
 ```
 Date_Dim =
 VAR cal = CALENDARAUTO()